 - DEGIRO – A low-cost European broker that I’m personally using

-- M1Finance – This is a US-based website that allows you to build your own stock portfolio, completely for free.
+- M1Finance – This is a US-based website that allows you to build your stock portfolio entirely for free.
 No fees involved!

-- If you want to be specific for your situation, write down your goals and how much you will need to save monthly for them.
+But if you want to be more accurate and specific based on your financial situation, write down your goals and how much you will need to save monthly for them.
+This ensures a clear and detailed strategy to meet your financial goal.

 How much money do you save every month?